IvanTrica/json-place/README.md

 ## Description

-List all the posts in your UI and show titles of the posts consuming JSONPlaceholde API. <br />
+List all the posts in UI and show titles of the posts consuming JSONPlaceholde API. <br />
 Possibility of filtering post by keyword. <br />
 Perform all crud operation on Post.
 Creat, Update and Delete are done only locally.
 Post page has implemented infinite scroll on posts.